Bubka/2FAuth-Docs/public/getting-started/config/env-vars.md

 Description
 :   The web address (URL) of your 2FAuth instance, e.g. `https://2fauth.mydomain.com`

-    !!! primary
+    !!!primary
     Ensure the value you set uses the `https` scheme when 2FAuth is reached through a secure connection !!!

-    !!! primary
+    !!!primary
-    If a custom port is used, it must be appended to the URL: `https://2fauth.mydomain.com:8001` !!!
+    If a custom port is used, append it to the URL: `https://2fauth.mydomain.com:8001` !!!

-    !!! warning
+    !!!warning
     This __must__ match your instance's external address (the location in your browser address bar) otherwise you'll get a blank page or [WebAuthn](/security/authentication/webauthn/) authentication won't work.
     !!!